JerryFleming/PyDoc/library/importlib.rst

     assumption of two arguments.

-    The decorated method will take in the **name** of the module to be loaded as expected for a :term:`loader`.
+    The decorated method will take in the **name** of the module to be loaded as expected for a :term:`加载器`.
 If the module is not found in :data:`sys.modules` then a new one is constructed with its :attr:`__name__` attribute set to **name**, :attr:`__loader__` set to **self**, and :attr:`__package__` set if